 The importance of SQL in data science is also evident in the use of SQL’s automatic batch scripts in data cleaning.
 This way, all irrelevant and corrupt entries can be cleaned out from time to time without the need for manual intervention.
 While R can also be used to achieve the same, using it in conjunction with SQL can considerably reduce the amount of code and add more flexibility.

 Enroll now for our Data Science Courses and build a successful career as a Data Scientist.

 Data Modeling and Mining

-Let’s say, a student registers for an exam.
-His exam_ID, phone_number, and email ID are unique and can be used as a common key.
+Let us say that a student registers for an exam.
+His exam_ID, phone_number, and email_ID are unique and can be used as a common key.
 The exam_ID will be a unique value and can be used to establish relationships through phone_number or email_ID.

 SQL has the ability to return particular records for a specific query.
-Indexing can be done in the case of complex queries to return results faster.
-A number of built-in SQL functions are available, such as listing data in the ascending order, grouping in a certain order, etc., which are very convenient and useful in Data Science.
+Indexing can be done in the case of complex queries to get results faster.
+A number of built-in SQL functions are available such as listing data in ascending order, grouping in a certain order, etc., which are very convenient and useful in data science.

 For any queries that you have on SQL, ask them in Intellipaat’s SQL Community.

-You might think that an Excel sheet can also execute filtering operations on large datasets and fetch results.
-It is, however, not at par with the scale at which SQL can handle data.
-There is no definitive answer to how much you can use SQL for Data Science.
+You might think that an Excel sheet can also execute filtering operations on large data sets and fetch results.
+It is, however, not at par with the scale at which SQL for data analytics can handle data.
+There is no definitive answer to how much you can use SQL for data science.
 This section of the blog will attempt to give you a glimpse into it.

-During data analysis, the data is examined at a more complete and comprehensive level.
-The data is then grouped (GROUP BY) at different levels, and once a level is chosen for analysis, the select statement is divided into dimensions and metrics.
+During data analysis, data is examined at a more complete and comprehensive level.
+It is then grouped (GROUP BY) at different levels, and once a level is chosen for analysis, the selected statement is divided into dimensions and metrics.